-Section 3 - Examinations
+Section 5 - Examinations

-Article 9 - Number, times and frequency of examinations
+Article 15 - Number, times and frequency of examinations

-- 1. There are two opportunities in each academic year for sitting examinations: - the first opportunity is at the end of the teaching period for the subject to which the exam in question relates, - the second opportunity is at the end of the next teaching period, or else during the resit period in August.

-- 2. The frequency of examinations is laid down in the Implementation Regulations.
-A timetable of all the opportunities for sitting written examinations is drawn up on a semester basis and distributed before the start of the relevant semester. - 3.
+- 1. There are two opportunities in each academic year for written examinations: - the first opportunity is at the end of the teaching period in which the subject is taught, - the second opportunity is at the end of the next teaching period, or during the resit period in August. - 2.
+The frequency of examinations is laid down in the Implementation Regulations.
+A timetable of all the opportunities for sitting written examinations is drawn up on an annual basis and distributed before the start of the relevant semester. - 3.
 If there is no indication as to the number of times a particular examination can be taken in any one academic year because it relates to a subject not taught by the programme itself, the relevant stipulations in the Teaching and Examination Regulations of the other programme will apply.
-The board of examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
-Notwithstanding the provisions of subsection 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year. - 5.
-In exceptional cases, the board of examiners may permit a deviation from the standard number of times that certain examinations can be taken.
+The Board of Examiners reserves the right to make decisions that deviate from the norm regarding this matter. - 4.
+Notwithstanding the provisions of subsection 1, there will be at least one chance in a year to sit examinations relating to subjects not taught in a given academic year.

+5. In exceptional cases, the Board of Examiners may permit a deviation from the standard number of times that certain examinations can be taken.

-Article 10 - Sequence of examinations
+Article 16 - Sequence of examinations